 By accepting admission, students agree to abide by the provisions of the University of Alberta Patent Policy, as the same may be amended from time to time, with regard to any patentable discoveries or inventions in which students may participate.
 Acceptance of this policy is a condition of registration in any University program.
-Copies of the University of Alberta Patent Policy are available from the Office of the Vice-President, Research.
-(See correction April 6, 2016)
+An unabridged copy of the University's Patent Policy may be obtained from University Governance.